Sometimes the disk space in the guest OS just becomes too small.

 Capacity: 14480 MBytes

-After Ubuntu has started, it will still use the earlier sized disks, as it has no way of knowing how the increased hardware cabability should be used.
+After Ubuntu has started, it will still use the earlier sized disks, as it has no way of knowing how the increased hardware capability should be used.
 While anything is running from the disk, it cannot be resized, thus some boot disk with partition editing tools should be used.

 Gnome Partition Editor offers a Live CD which can be used exactly for this.

-file, mount it as “Live CD/DVD” in the “Storage” settings section of the given virtual machine while is is stopped.
+Download iso file, mount it as “Live CD/DVD” in the “Storage” settings section of the given virtual machine while it is stopped.
+At the time of writing, the latest CD image version was gparted-live-0.18.0-1-i486.iso, released on February 20, 2014.

 Please note that the boot order needs to be changed so that the CD is used first.